According to a survey by McKinsey, only one-quarter of employee training programs improve performance for businesses.

 If you’re a sensing learner, you prefer using well-established methods to solve problems.
 Focus on this as you apply what you learn.

 Intuitive learners fall on the opposite end of the spectrum, preferring innovation and disliking repetition.
 Make the most of the innovative aspects of your training course.

 Images and demonstrations are best suited to visual learners.
-If you’re having a hard time recalling information that wasn’t presented visually, why not make your own diagrams, time lines and pictures?
+If you’re having a hard time recalling information that wasn’t presented visually, why not make your diagrams, timelines, and pictures?

 Verbal learners prefer words.
 If your training was presented in written form, you can use text-to-speech software to listen to it instead.

-Logical, linear steps best appeal to sequential learners; rather than large, random jumps which appeal to global learners.
+Logical, linear steps best appeal to sequential learners; rather than large, random jumps that appeal to global learners.

-As a sequential learner, you’ll find it easier applying what you learn in a systematic process even if you don’t have the overall picture; but global learners would first need to understand the big picture.
+As a sequential learner, you’ll find it easier to apply what you learn in a systematic process even if you don’t have the overall picture; but global learners would first need to understand the big picture.

 3. Get the Leaders on Board

 “Leadership is the capacity to translate vision into reality.” —Warren Gamaliel Bennis, pioneer of leadership studies

 Leadership is necessary to translate a training course into practical application in business.
 One key reason is that organizations work in teams; hence, they require someone to ensure all team members work cohesively.